 Performance measurement of the effectiveness of the implementation of the Private Equity asset class shall be based on an internal rate of return (IRR) methodology, applied over significant periods of time.
-Performance measurement of the effectiveness of the implementation of the Private Equity and Strategic Investments asset classes shall be assessed relative to both the applicable index in Table 4 and:
+Performance measurement of the effectiveness of the implementation of the Private Equity, Strategic Investments, and Cash Equivalents asset classes shall be assessed relative to both the applicable index in Table 4 and:

-- For Private Equity, a fund-based private equity benchmark (e.g., from Venture Economics or Cambridge Associates). - For Strategic Investments, the CPI, as reported by the U.S. Department of Labor, Bureau of Labor Statistics (Consumer Price Index All Urban Consumers), plus 5%.
-Fundamentally, the Strategic Investments asset class is expected to improve the risk-adjusted return of the total fund over multiple market cycles.
+- For Private Equity, the joint Cambridge Associates Global Private Equity and Venture Capital Index pooled return at peer group weights. - For Strategic Investments, the CPI, as reported by the U.S. Department of Labor, Bureau of Labor Statistics (Consumer Price Index All Urban Consumers), plus 4.0%. - For Cash Equivalents, the iMoneyNet First Tier Institutional Money Market Funds Net Index